Commonly asked questions:

 Who and what is Althea?

 Althea is organization that produces the open source software and technology platform (of the same name) that is at the core of what runs our network.
-But more than simply software, Althea is a re-imagining of the outdated and inefficient traditional ISP model, and represents a revolutionary and disruptive technological and ideological shift in how broadband networks can be built and operated.
+But more than simply software, Althea is a re-imagining of the outdated and inefficient traditional ISP model, and represents a revolutionary and disruptive technological and ideological shift in how broadband networks can be built and operated with far greater efficiency and reliability than ever before.

 Using a combination of mesh networking technology and a blockchain-based billing and customer management system it allows for modern broadband infrastructure to be built quickly and efficiently, with a significantly lower barrier for entry in terms of the financial capital and other resources needed, by creating a decentralized multi-stakeholder system.